 Day 3 Kersik Tuo

 Kersik Tuo, 1,400m elevations, is the nearest town to Mt.
 Kerinci, which is on the border of West Sumatra and Jambi.
-On 3,805 meters elevations, Mt.
+On 3,805 meters elevation, Mt.
 Kerinci is the highest active volcano in Indonesia.
 Mt.
 Kerinci clads in green foliage from neck to foot.
-The deserted apex drenched in ash-color.
-You can hear langurs and birds callings from the forest.
+The deserted apex was drenched in ash color.
+You can hear langurs and birds calling from the forest.

-It makes the surrounding areas the best place for tea and coffee plantation.
-The volcanic soil brings in distinctive flavor in the coffee.
-In fact, tea plantations started by the Dutch colonialist in the early 20th century, and the corporation has changed in several hands.
+It makes the surrounding areas the best place for tea and coffee plantations.
+The volcanic soil brings in distinctive flavor to the coffee.
+In fact, tea plantations were started by the Dutch colonialists in the early 20th century, and the corporation has changed in several hands.
 Coffee is a newly introduced plant in the area in the last decade.
 So farmers are still adapting to the new corp based on the market.

-Farming and working in tea plantations are two of the main source of income here as well as tourist guides and porters.
+Farming and working in tea plantations are two of the main sources of income here as well as tourist guides and porters.

 Where to Stay in Kersik Tuo?

-Kersik Tuo and around towns are no shortage of hotels and homestays.
+Kersik Tuo and around towns are not in shortage of hotels and homestays.
 They provide basic amenities and cold water showers.

 We stayed in Pelangi Guesthouse, the nearest stay by the entrance to Mt.
 Kerinci.
 The host Erna lives here with her two daughters and husband.
 They built a two-storey cabin amidst their coffee farm and garden.
 Four extra rooms are added for guest stays.
 Pelangi grows one of the finest coffee in the area.
 Fresh coffee for breakfast :).
 Rp.
 440,633, +62 853-8270-3819